maomincoding/mettle-doc/doc/en/tool/mettleRouter/index.md

 ### routerVersion

-You can get the version information of StrveRouter.
+You can get the version information of `mettleRouter`.